F-Gray/QCCSRC/README.md

 ...
 ```

-Here we define a second list of parameters using <i>InputValueStructEx</i> struct, which define entries for the sub-data.
-Now, the "ComplexData" entry in the list of the main parameters has <i>InputValueStructEx.Ptr</i> set to an array of <i>DataStruct</i>, and the <i>InputValueStructEx.DataStruct</i> field is set to the sub parameters list DataStructParams.
+Here we define a second list of parameters using `InputValueStructEx` struct, which define entries for the sub-data.
+Now, the "ComplexData" entry in the list of the main parameters has `InputValueStructEx::Ptr` set to an array of `DataStruct`, and the `InputValueStructEx::DataStruct` field is set to the sub parameters list "DataStructParams".

-Notice how pointers to data locations in the sub data <i>InputValueStructEx</i> are now relative to the struct pointer.
-This is achieved by using the <i>offsetof</i> macro.
-Note also that <i>offsetof</i> is only certain to behave correctly if the struct is POD ("plain old data").
+Notice how pointers to data locations in the sub data `InputValueStructEx` are now relative to the struct pointer.
+This is achieved by using the `offsetof` macro.
+Note also that `offsetof` is only certain to behave correctly if the struct is POD ("plain old data").

 #### 3. Example with MPI threads